car accident

 • Negotiating with insurance adjusters and defense lawyers to reach a settlement with full and fair compensation for you.

-If we can’t reach a fair settlement in negotiations, we will also prepare your case for trial if it becomes necessary.
+If we can’t reach a fair settlement in negotiations, we will also prepare your case for trial if necessary.
 We aren’t afraid to take your car accident case to court and argue for the compensation you need and deserve.

-We are dedicated to providing personalized, compassionate representation that addresses your unique needs and goals.
-With our extensive knowledge of Michigan’s no-fault insurance laws and our commitment to aggressive advocacy, we can help you navigate the legal process and fight for the maximum compensation you deserve.
+With our extensive knowledge of Michigan’s No-Fault insurance laws and our commitment to aggressive advocacy, our car accident lawyers in Michigan can help you navigate the legal process and fight for the maximum compensation you deserve.

 • Long-term care costs, such as personal care costs or alterations to your home to accommodate disabilities caused by your injuries.